KSkwarczynski/ROOT-6-Projects/VertexActivity/Readme.md

-Study of vertes activity in sFGD simulation, for both voxels and hits.
+Study of vertex activity in sFGD simulation, for both voxels and hits.

 ## How to use
 Download software from https://github.com/t2k-nd280-upgrade/t2k-nd280-upgrade </br>